 We often have an investment portfolio through the companies we work for.
 Other times, we take matters into our own hands and start our investment accounts.
 We often have an investment broker or financial adviser who handles our needs.

 What a trader does is much different, though.
 It’s very hands-on, and there are multiple strategies they may use to be successful.
 If you don’t learn stock trading in the proper ways, then it becomes incredibly risky.
 However, with proper risk management and discipline, trading can be very profitable if done right.

 The Bullish Bears community offers a trading service to our community members.
 Trading is our primary focus.
 We aren’t financial advisers and don’t tell our members where to invest their money.
 We teach you to read charts and recommend you use certain tools to make decisions, but ultimately, don’t play games when it comes to investing.
 Stick to back-tested and proven practices, or contact a trusted professional advisor.

-Stock scanners hunt for volume and volatility with in stocks, and traders are hunters of volatility.
+Stock scanners hunt for volume and volatility within stocks, and traders are hunters of volatility.
 Scanners will save you a lot of time by doing lots of research.
-Again, start with free scanners, then work your way up to scanners like Trade Ideas or Black Box Stocks when you have the budget available.
+Again, start with free scanners, then work up to scanners like Trade Ideas or Black Box Stocks when you have the budget.

 TrendSpider is hands down the most incredible automated charting platform in the industry.
 They do all the heavy lifting of drawing trend lines and mapping out support and resistance for you.
 Mapping out support and resistance is the key to becoming a successful trader, and TrendSpider is the innovator in making this process much easier.
 Read our TrendSpider Review.